-Discharge planning for patients in rehab focuses on referrals for outpatient treatment or, in some cases, community residential living.
+Discharge planning for you focuses on referrals for outpatient treatment or in some cases, community residential living.

-Interacting with furry friends can enhance residents' quality of life through visual, physical, tactile, emotional, and social stimulation, and can provide a "home-like" atmosphere.
+Interacting with furry friends can enhance your quality of life through visual, physical, tactile, emotional, and social stimulation, and can provide a "home-like" atmosphere.

-Telephone calls are allowed from 7 a.m. to 10 p.m. only during free time.
+Telephone calls are allowed from 7:00 am to 10:00 pm only during free time.
 Calls are limited to 10 minutes and are not intended to be made on a daily basis.
-For the first three days of their stay, patients will not be allowed to use a phone, laptop, tablet, or other electronic means of communication.
-All mail may be sent to: 50 Leroy Street Potsdam, NY 13676.